JimDesu/basis-lang/README.md

 A variant may be reset to its absent state via `v -< _`.
 The form `_ -< v` tests whether `v` is non-absent.

-A variant may be an instance of a class: every candidate must satisfy that class, and the class's methods may be dispatched on the variant's active candidate without explicit narrowing.
+A variant may be a member of a concept (declared with a witness like any type): every candidate must satisfy that concept, and the concept's methods may be dispatched on the variant's active candidate without explicit narrowing.

 ### 5.7 Pointers